craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Adventurers.md

 The "Sliver" equipment package includes items and equipment that ranged martial combatants would be able to make use of during both combat and non combat encounters.

 ### Class II
 Class II equipment is more advanced than it's Class II counterparts, but only marginally.
-This class is typically requisitioned by
+This class is typically requisitioned by newly Guilded adventuring parties who already have a decent independent reputation.

 #### GAP-2a
 ##### "Primary Care"